tutorgen/hpit_services/README.md

 - `python3 manager.py remove plugin <name>` will help you remove plugins with the specified name.
 - `python3 manager.py add tutor <name> <subtype>` will help you create tutors with the specified name and subtype.
 - `python3 manager.py remove tutor <name>` will help you remove tutors with the specified name.
+- `python3 manager.py assets` will compile frontend assets together into a single file to ready for production deployments.
+- `python3 manager.py debug` will run the HPIT server in debug mode and WILL NOT start any plugins or tutors.
+- `python3 manager.py docs` copies this documentation file to the server assets directory.
+- `python3 manager.py routes` lists all the routes that the HPIT Server/Router exposes to the web.
+- `python3 manager.py syncdb` syncs the data model with the administration database.(PostgreSQL or Sqlite3)
+- `python3 manager.py test` runs the suite of tests for components within HPIT.

 ## The tutor and plugin configuration